peer-calls/peer-calls/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help improve Peer Calls
+about: Create a bug report to help improve Peer Calls
 title: ''
 labels: bug
 assignees: ''
 ---

 **Describe the bug**